VCU College of Engineering

 Upon its founding, initial courses at the VCU school were offered in mechanical, electrical and chemical engineering.
 The school added a new undergraduate major in biomedical engineering in the fall of 1998.
 The undergraduate biomedical engineering program is unique in the Commonwealth, established as a response to the growing presence of biomedical companies in Virginia.
 VCU's long-standing degree programs in computer science joined the school in fall 2001.
 In May 2000, a graduate degree program in engineering was created and added to the historic graduate programs of biomedical engineering.

+Academics

+The college offers undergraduate degrees in five engineering departments, including a Bachelor of Arts in Computer Science introduced in fall 2024.
+The college also offers Master of Science and Doctor of Philosophy degrees across all departments.

 Facilities

-The first two of the School of Engineering's planned facilities opened in the fall of 1998—the main classroom building and the Virginia Microelectronics Research Center.
+The first two of the School of Engineering's planned facilities opened in the fall of 1998 the main classroom building and the Virginia Microelectronics Research Center.
 Together, they total 147000 sqft at a cost of $42 million.
 To foster growth in enrollment and faculty number, the school embarked on an ambitious campaign to expand facilities, fund endowed scholarships, chairs, and academic programs.
 The campaign raised more than $67 million to meet these needs.